udacity/nd063-c3-design-for-security-project-starter/README.md

 * Security groups
 * IAM role

-### Task 2: Deployment of Initial Infrastructure
+### Task 3: Deployment of Initial Infrastructure
-In this task, the objective is to deploy the cloudformation stacks that will create the below environment.
+In this task, the objective is to deploy the CloudFormation stacks that will create the below environment.

 ![base environment](/starter/AWS-WebServiceDiagram-v1-insecure.png)